the-other-mariana/the-other-mariana.github.io/_posts/2024-02-16-wrap-cuda-in-go.md

 modified_date:   2024-02-16 10:20:00 +0000
 ---

-In todays standards, applications very rarely stay as standalone, and instead the usual step further is to give the user an access point through the internet, through an API.
+In today's standards, applications very rarely stay as standalone, and instead the usual step further is to give the user an access point through the internet, through an API.

 Once you got a C/C++ app that uses a kernel with CUDA, how can we make it accessible through an API?
 We could code a server in C++, but is that the most maintainable option?